Commercial & Corporate Law

 - Board structure and appointment authority,

-- Decision-making rules (matters requiring special majority),
+- Decision-making rules (matters requiring a special majority),

 - Profit distribution,